 Convictions, findings, adjudications, and pleas entered into prior to the enactment of this paragraph must be reported in writing to the board, or department if there is no board, on or before October 1, 1999.

-The Board of Nursing Investigations after a DUI Arrest or Conviction
+Board of Nursing Investigations after a DUI Arrest or Conviction

 Being proactive often leads to the best results in these cases.
 Although a first DUI is unlikely to result in a nurse losing their license for a first or second offense outside of five years of any prior conviction or licensure issue, the Board of Nursing can impose certain requirements that require you to undergo an alcohol and drug evaluation and follow up treatment and random drug and alcohol testing.

-This article was last updated on Monday, August 20, 2018.
+This article was last updated on Tuesday, June 6, 2023.